 This half term

-For maths, children have Schofield and Sims books which will be collected in and marked every Monday.
+For maths, children will have their Schofield and Sims books, which will be collected in and marked weekly.

 Resources are all provided for Year 2 children, they should not be bringing pencil cases to school.

 Thank you for your continued support.